portyu9/qa-automation-dotnet-selenium/README.md

 # .NET Selenium UI Automation Framework

 I created this repository to demonstrate how I build robust browser automation frameworks with C# and Selenium WebDriver.
 My goal with this project is to mirror the structure and engineering discipline I use on real world QA automation efforts.
-The design follows the **Page Object Model** pattern, encapsulates configuration details, and is easily extendible for more pages and test cases.
+The design follows the **Page Object Model** pattern, encapsulates configuration details, and is easily extendible for more pages and test cases with GitHub Actions CI.

 ## Key Features